OsmanAga31/RPG_in_PRG/Assets/readme.md

 - Chests have animation and sound when opening
 - When switching scenes, there is a door sound
 - There are different items available
-- Item descriptions appear when hovering over an item
+- Item descriptions appear when hovering over an item in inventory
 - The inventory is persistent and the status of chests is preserved
 - Scrolling in the inventory is more pleasant now
+- Item background in inventory is randomized

 ## Visual Changes